jagoncalves14/stylelint-no-ending-comma-rule/README.md

 </h1>

 <h3 align="center">
-  A [Stylelint](https://github.com/stylelint/stylelint) plugin that checks CSS property values ending with a comma.
+  A <a href="https://github.com/stylelint/stylelint">Stylelint</a> plugin that checks CSS property values ending with a comma.
 </h3>

 <p align="center">